 How failover affects your applications and your instances

-When a zonal outage occurs and your master fails over to your failover replica, any existing connections to the instance are closed.
+When a master fails over to its failover replica, any existing connections to the instance are closed.
 However, your application can reconnect using the same connection string or IP address; you do not need to update your application after a failover.

 About using the failover replica as a read replica

 You can use the failover replica as a read replica, to offload read operations from the master.

 You can create only one failover replica for every master.
 You can create additional read replicas to offload read operations from the master.

 For more information about creating read replicas, see Configuring Replication.